FAQ

 What is VendorsMap?

-VendorsMap is a free, map-first marketplace that helps artisan vendors, farmers, food producers, crafters, and food truck operators find places to sell.
-It lists 4,800+ farmers markets, craft fairs, festivals, and pop-up events across all 50 US states plus Washington DC, along with 690+ consignment stores that accept handmade goods.
+VendorsMap is a map-first vendor community that helps artisan vendors, farmers, food producers, crafters, and food truck operators find places to sell.
+It lists 13,700+ farmers markets, craft fairs, festivals, and pop-up events across all 50 US states plus Washington DC and every Canadian province and territory, along with 690+ consignment stores that accept handmade goods.

-All 50 US states plus Washington DC.
-Coverage is deepest in California, New York, Texas, Florida, Pennsylvania, Massachusetts, Ohio, Georgia, and North Carolina, but every state has events listed and more are added every week.
+All 50 US states plus Washington DC, and every Canadian province and territory.
+US coverage is deepest in California, New York, Texas, Florida, Pennsylvania, Massachusetts, Ohio, Georgia, and North Carolina; Canadian coverage is strongest in Ontario, Quebec, British Columbia, Alberta, and the Atlantic provinces.
+Every state and province has events listed and more are added every week.

 Who runs VendorsMap?

 VendorsMap is operated by Livingtech LLC.
-It started as a New England farmers market and craft fair directory and expanded nationwide based on demand from vendors.
+It started as a New England farmers market and craft fair directory and expanded across the US and Canada based on demand from vendors.

 For vendors